Using SoloLink with Wifibooth to connect your iPhone camera to your iPad

 - Your iPad will find the iPhone and attempt to connect.
 Your iPhone will ask you for permission for the iPad to connect: grant it with “Always Allow”

 - Green Screen effect (replaces the background with a different background).
-Note that this is only supported on dual-camera devices at least as new as the iPhone 8 Plus, ie. iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max.
+Note that this is only supported on dual-camera devices at least as new as the iPhone 8 Plus, ie. iPhone 8 Plus, iPhone X, iPhone XS, iPhone XS Max or newer.
 To activate this feature, hit the “Select…” button to choose a new background image.
 Note: the green-screen effect will only be applied when a person’s face is detected in the frame, and the lighting is good

 - Video resolution: choose the resolution of the live-view feed being sent to your other device.
 This has no effect on the photos taken.
 If you experience issues with the live-view / video feed looking blocky or breaking up, then lower the resolution to 480.